yeutterg/beautiful-flicker/README.md

 It can plot the flicker frequency and percentage on an IEEE PAR 1789-2015 flicker graphic:

 ![IEEE 1789 Flicker Graphic](/out/Low%20Blue%20Flicker%20Comparison.png)

+This tool can be scripted for use in automated test scenarios.
+For custom versions of this software and testing services, please [get in touch](mailto:gregyeutter@gmail.com?subject=Beautiful%20Flicker%20Inquiry).

 **Disclaimer:** This tool is an early alpha version!
 Things may not work, and breaking changes may occur between versions.
 Please open a new issue or submit a pull request if you encounter any problems.
 Please open a new issue for feature requests.